EnushaM/E-Commerce-Order-Management-System/README.md

 Recommended: IntelliJ IDEA or Eclipse
 Step 1: Clone the Repository
-Clone the project repository from GitHub (or wherever your project is hosted) to your local machine. bash
+Clone the project repository from GitHub to your local machine. git clone https://github.com/EnushaM/E-Commerce-Order-Management-System.git cd E-Commerce-Order-Management-System
-Copy code
-git clone https://github.com/EnushaM/E-Commerce-Order-Management-System.git
-cd E-Commerce-Order-Management-System